 Before discussing how many reps and sets are suitable for strength training, we must understand the difference between them.

 Reps refer to the repetitions or the number of times an exercise is performed.

 Sets are the number of times a specific amount of reps are done.

-The resistance training intensity and the number of repetitions performed with each set are inversely proportional.
-The greater the intensity, the fewer the number of repetitions required.
-The motive is to work your muscles to the point of fatigue so that deep muscle fibers start to build more strength.
+The intensity of resistance training and the number of repetitions performed in each set have an inverse relationship.
+Higher intensity requires fewer repetitions to reach the point of muscle fatigue, which stimulates deep muscle fibers to build strength.

-Research suggests that adults should train each muscle group for a total of 2 to 4 sets with 8 to 12 repetitions per set and a rest interval of 2 to 3 minutes between sets to improve muscular fitness.
-For older adults, one or more sets of 10 to 15 repetitions of moderate-intensity resistance exercise are suggested.
+According to research, adults should aim for 2 to 4 sets of 8 to 12 repetitions per set for each muscle group, with a rest interval of 2 to 3 minutes between sets to improve muscular fitness.
+For older adults, performing one or more sets of 10 to 15 repetitions of moderate-intensity resistance exercise is recommended.